product-os/converge/README.md

 Maintain repo standards using contract definition

+## v0.1.0

+Uses hygen and has templates for a backend node project.
+Hygen is designed for generating standards, not maintaining them, and will not be able to meet the future goals.
+This version is limited to initial scaffolding.

 ## Goals
 - major: use contract as source of truth for standards
 - major: permit divergence, not exceptions